alphagov/notifications-functional-tests/README.md

-export dev_NOTIFY_RESEARCH_EMAIL_REPLY_TO=[a gov email] # this is the second email in the list when the you go to the send email to one recipient screen i.e. not the default but the second one added export dev_NOTIFY_RESEARCH_MODE_EMAIL= # a seeded account you have created that can only access NOTIFY_RESEARCH_SERVICE_ID export dev_NOTIFY_RESEARCH_MODE_EMAIL_PASSWORD=xxx # password for the above account export dev_JENKINS_BUILD_SMS_TEMPLATE_ID=xxx # SMS template id created in research service, contents detailed below export dev_JENKINS_BUILD_EMAIL_TEMPLATE_ID=xxx # Email template id created in research service, contents detailed below
+export dev_NOTIFY_RESEARCH_EMAIL_REPLY_TO=[a gov email] # this is the second email in the list when the you go to the send email to one recipient screen i.e. not the default but the second one added export dev_NOTIFY_RESEARCH_MODE_EMAIL= # a seeded account you have created that can only access NOTIFY_RESEARCH_SERVICE_ID export dev_NOTIFY_RESEARCH_MODE_EMAIL_PASSWORD=xxx # password for the above account export dev_NOTIFY_RESEARCH_SERVICE_EMAIL_AUTH_ACCOUNT= # a seeded account you have created that can only access NOTIFY_RESEARCH_SERVICE_ID, doesn't need any permissions and must use email auth export dev_JENKINS_BUILD_SMS_TEMPLATE_ID=xxx # SMS template id created in research service, contents detailed below export dev_JENKINS_BUILD_EMAIL_TEMPLATE_ID=xxx # Email template id created in research service, contents detailed below